 Many people with frequent heartburn use over-the-counter or alternative therapies for symptom relief.
 Remember that even natural remedies can have risks and side effects, including potentially serious interactions with prescription medications.
 Always do careful research and talk with your doctor before trying an alternative therapy.

-Although no alternative therapies have been found specifically to relieve bile reflux, some may help protect against and relieve esophageal inflammation.
+There are no alternative therapies that have been found specifically to relieve bile reflux or protect against and relieve esophageal inflammation.
+Some herbal remedies may be helpful, but there is no evidence that they work and some may be harmful.
 If you decide to start any of these therapies, discuss them with your doctor.
 They include:

 - Chamomile, which has anti-inflammatory properties.
 Chamomile teas are readily available and have a low risk of side effects.

 - Slippery elm, a product of a tree bark and root, may help soothe the digestive tract.
 Slippery elm can be mixed with water and taken after meals and before bed.
-But slippery elm may decrease the absorption of prescription medications.
+Slippery elm may decrease the absorption of prescription medications.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.